DevExpress/dotnet-eud/interface-elements-for-desktop/articles/print-preview/print-preview-for-winforms/file-management/load-a-print-preview-from-a-file.md

 ---
 title: Load a Print Preview from a File
 ---
+# Load a Print Preview from a File
 To open a previously saved document, click the **Open** ![previewButtonOpen](../../../../images/Img7260.png) button on the toolbar, or press CTRL+O.

 On the invoked **Open** dialog, define the file and click **Open**.